 I wasn’t thinking positively.
 I wasn’t taking care of me.

-I wondered if I would ever get better, stronger and EVER be the mother I needed to be for this tiny boy.
+I wondered if I would ever recover fully and EVER be the mother I knew I could be for this tiny miraculous boy.

 THE A-HA MOMENT